honeycombio/microservices-demo/src/frontend/README.md

 The OpenTelemetry SDK is initialized in `main` using the `initOtelTracing` function.
-This function contains the boilerplate code required to initialize a `TraceProvider`. gRPC calls have instrumentation hooks, enabled by the `mustConnGRPC` function.
+This function contains the boilerplate code required to initialize a `TraceProvider`.
+All outgoing gRPC calls have instrumentation hooks, enabled by the `mustConnGRPC` function.
 This function is used to wrap the gRPC connections for all downstream services that Frontend will call.

 ### Baggage